Chappaqua Central School District: Controversy

 In 2015, Horace Greeley High School drama teacher Christopher Schraufnagel resigned and was charged with the sexual abuse and child endangerment of three 15-year-old students.
 All crimes were alleged to have occurred between 2011 and 2015 on campus.
 The parents of several students (some not involved in the criminal case) subsequently filed a lawsuit against the school district.
 In 2016, Superintendent Lyn Mckay resigned amid growing public pressure due to the handling of this event.
+On December 30, 2022, Schraufnagel died of cancer.